evanthegrayt/dotfiles/README.md

-What is much more likely, is that you'd want the installation script, which has the ability to log changes, backup files, skip installing specified files, clone my `vim` config, enable terminal italics, install `oh-my-zsh`, `bash_it` and `rvm`, etc. (basically everything *except* my config files).
+What is much more likely, is that you'd want the installation script, which has the ability to log changes, backup files, skip installing specified files, clone my `vim` config, enable terminal italics, install `oh-my-zsh`, `bash_it` and `rvm`, etc..
 If this is the case, you should fork the repository, commit your own dotfiles to your forked version, and then proceed.

 If you want the whole enchilada, clone my repository wherever you want it:
 ```sh